chloeekk/chloeekk.github.io/posts/content-engineering/index.md

 * **Traditional SEO practice:** Repeatedly stuffing the keyword “best coffee machine” into an article, hoping to rank higher when users search for it
 * **Content engineering practice:** Using Schema markup to define product attributes such as brand, model, price, rating, and features, enabling AI to understand: “This is a coffee machine, brand X, price Y, rated 4.5 stars.”
 As a result, when a user asks “best-rated coffee machine under $500,” the content can be accurately retrieved and cited

-In the era of AI search (such as Google AI Overview and ChatGPT Search), traditional keyword stuffing is no longer effective. **Content structure and semantic clarity** are what determine whether content can be cited by AI systems.
+In the era of AI search (such as Google AI Overview and ChatGPT Search), traditional keyword stuffing is no longer effective. **Content structure and semantic clarity** are what determine whether content can be cited by AI systems—driving [SEO and SEM collaboration](https://chloevolution.com/posts/ai-max-for-search-seo-sem-collaboration-customer-acquisition/).